-There are regional differences, though, as temperatures usually remain higher on the coast and in the coastal plain, the sandhills, and the piedmont of Eastern and Central North Carolina.
-If you visit coastal locations, beaches, lakes, or riverside towns, you’ll find crisp air, strong winds, and sunshine.
+- There are regional differences, though, as temperatures usually remain higher on the coast and in the coastal plain, the sandhills, and the piedmont of Eastern and Central North Carolina.
+You’ll find crisp air, strong winds, and sunshine if you visit coastal locations, beaches, lakes, or riverside towns.

-As you head west, you’ll gain in elevation, temperatures will drop, and the likelihood of severe winter storms increase.
-When it snows in North Carolina, this usually happens in the Blue Ridge Mountains and nearby higher elevation spots.
+- As you head west, you’ll gain in elevation, temperatures will drop, and the likelihood of severe winter storms will increase.
+When it snows in North Carolina, this usually happens in the Blue Ridge Mountains and nearby higher-elevation spots.

 Even if it does snow, winter is a great time to visit North Carolina.
 Why?